Keto Cheesecake

 Can I use allulose instead of erythritol?

 I've used both.
-Allulose gives a slightly softer texture because it doesn't crystallize the way erythritol can.
-If you're using a monk fruit erythritol blend, the swap is 1:1 by volume.
-My personal preference is allulose for the filling (softer, creamier result) and the erythritol blend for the crust where I want a little more structure.
+Allulose gives a slightly softer texture because it doesn't crystallize like erythritol does.
+If you're using a monk fruit erythritol blend, swap 1:1 by volume.
+I prefer allulose for the filling (softer, creamier) and erythritol blend for the crust where I want more structure.

 Can I use a different sized springform pan?